What is Clicker training?

 - Should know when to click

 Modeling is a bit hard.
-Modeling is teaching your dog to model or copy your behavior.
-It isn't easy for dogs to learn new behavior by copying us humans, so I use a well trained dog instead of myself.
+Modeling is teaching your dog to model or copy your style.
+It isn't easy for dogs to learn new behavior by copying us humans, so I use a well-trained dog instead of myself.
 It allows your dog to learn at a much quicker pace.

 Here's an example, if you want to train your dog to sit: